lunarcity7/frontier/README.md

-# Terminator: Easy TLS (SSL) termination and reverse-proxy for cloud deployments
+# Frontier: Easy TLS (SSL) termination and reverse-proxy for cloud deployments

 The general idea is that TLS termination and reverse proxying should be achievable through minimal configuration by adding a simple container that knows